Peaq network (PEAQ) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 Overview

-Peaq (PEAQ) is the native utility token of the Peaq network, which is a Layer 1 blockchain designed for Decentralized Physical Infrastructure Networks (DePINs).
-Its tokenomics are engineered to balance network incentives, governance participation, ecosystem development, and funding sustainability.
+Peaq is a Layer 1 blockchain designed for Decentralized Physical Infrastructure Networks (DePINs), with its native token $PEAQ serving as the backbone for transactions, governance, and incentivization within the ecosystem.
+The tokenomics are structured to support long-term growth, robust network security, and broad community participation.

 Allocation Mechanism